-Of the hundreds of species in the Artemisia family, only a few are used in Sonoma County landscape design; many of the most useful were produced by hybridization.
-(See specific listings below.)
-A. “Powis Castle,” the best known and most available in local nurseries, has been called the “Gardener’s Dream Plant”.
-“Powis Castle” is ideal for the very casual, low maintenance, arid garden.
-Deer do not like the fragrance but aphids do like to dine on early spring growth; otherwise this rugged plant is quite pest resistant and not prone to any diseases.
+Of the hundreds of species, only a few are used in landscape design; however, of these, several are ideal for the very casual, low maintenance, arid garden.
+Deer do not like their fragrance or flavor, but aphids do sometimes feed on early spring growth; otherwise, this rugged plant is quite pest resistant and not prone to any diseases.